Global stocks near fresh highs, U.S. data in focus

 Industry data in Britain, meanwhile, showed a surge in home-building helped construction activity there to grow at its fastest annual pace in four months in June, bucking expectations for a slowdown.

-"At the time Yellen seemed determined to give as little support as possible to rate hike speculation," said Esther Reichelt, currency strategist at Commerzbank.

-"This is unlikely to be any different today.
-But the market is waiting for Fed signals and therefore already small hints can be sufficient to affect the dollar."

-The dollar index was slightly higher at 79.864 .DXY, compared with a low of 79.740 struck on Tuesday.
+The dollar index was slightly higher at 79.864, compared with a low of 79.740 struck on Tuesday.

 EMERGING APPETITE